A short story about how to create your first Intellij IDEA plugin.

 How it ended

-I’ve already been using Tests Analyzer in my day-to-day work, and it’s proven useful for tuning parallel test execution.
+I’ve already been using Tests Analyzer in my day-to-day work, and it’s proven useful for tuning parallel tests execution.
 The Gantt chart makes it immediately obvious when parallelism isn’t working as expected — you can tweak thread pool settings or test grouping, re-run, and see the impact right away.

 If you work with Java or Kotlin projects in IntelliJ and care about test suite performance, give it a try.